HL7/fhir-mdi-ig/input/pagecontent/mdi_background.md

 This MDI FHIR specification is part of that effort to define elements and dataflows to standardize disparate systems within the MDI community.

 ### Medicolegal Death Investigation Dataflows
 Medical examiner and coroner offices access and exchange information with multiple agencies and organizations when building a death investigation case record (e.g., law enforcement, forensic laboratories, EHR systems, jurisdictional EDRS).
-Case records are created in the MDI CMS and may contain entries from both internal sources (e.g., scene investigation) and external sources (e.g., laboratory analysis results).
+Case records are created in the MDI case management system (CMS) and may contain entries from both internal sources (e.g., scene investigation) and external sources (e.g., laboratory analysis results).

 ***Figure: Dataflows in the Death Investigation and Reporting System***
 <table><tr><td><img src="IG-image-MDI-data-flows-500.png" /></td></tr></table>